-Bluebird Info and Tips August 09 2015
+Bluebird Info and Tips February 11 2012

-Several factors, such as insecticides, the destruction of their habitats, predators, and competition from non-native birds have contributed to this decline.
-First and foremost... it is the invasive house sparrow who has caused their decline.
+Several factors, such as insecticide use, the destruction of habitat, predators, and competition from non-native birds have all contributed to their decline.
+First and foremost... it is the invasive house sparrow who has caused their peril.
 A non-native bird, house sparrows are public enemy number one for bluebirds.

 The spring courtship rites of the bluebird are among the most enjoyable to witness.
-The male selects a suitable nesting cavity and devotes all his energy to luring a female to it with song.
-He sings and sings, as the female sits passively by, enjoying his effort.
+The male selects a suitable nesting cavity and devotes all his energy to luring a female to it with song and his "wing-tip" dance.
+He sings and sings, as the female sits passively by enjoying his effort.

 What can we do?

 Winter roost boxes provide shelter in the coldest season for many birds.
 In areas where bluebirds find sufficient food, they may stay all year, but a roost box will allow them warmth on cold nights.
-And specially designed bluebird houses, with predator guards on the entrance to keep out squirrels, raccoons, and competing birds, will give the bluebird a safe place to live and rear its young.
+And specially designed bluebird houses, feature predator guards on the entrance to keep out squirrels, raccoons, and competing birds will give the bluebird a safe place to live and rear its young.
+Squirrel baffles are also ideal once a nest has been established.
 Nests of sparrows and other competitors must be cleaned out of the bluebird house on a regular basis.

 What is a "Bluebird Trail?"

 People sometimes create a "bluebird trail" by hanging many bluebird houses in an area, about 100 yards apart, to give the bluebirds an abundance of housing.
 They are often placed on fence posts, giving the appearance of a "trail."
 Tree swallows often find bluebird houses to their liking as well, and this problem can be lessened by hanging two houses back to back, even on a post or close to each other.
 Two bluebirds will not nest near each other, so this gives the swallows one house and the bluebirds the other.
 The swallows will even help protect the bluebirds from other competing birds.